I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/video/ns-video-_video_port_debug_report_interface.md

 `Version`

 Specifies the version of the interface returned by the video port driver.
 Currently, the only supported version is VIDEO_PORT_DEBUG_REPORT_INTERFACE_VERSION_1.

+`Context`

+Pointer to a context that is provided by the video port driver.

+`InterfaceReference`

+Pointer to an interface reference function that is implemented by the video port driver.

+`InterfaceDereference`

+Pointer to an interface dereference function that is implemented by the video port driver.

 ## Remarks
 The following table describes the callback function in more detail.